nextwave-ai/ai-automation-portfolio/Projects/AI-Appointment-Scheduling-Assistant/README.md

 # AI Appointment Scheduling Assistant

+## Status

+📄 This project was built and tested in n8n (see screenshots below).
+The exported `workflow.json` is not currently included in this repository, so it cannot be imported directly.
+The Google Docs and Email Delivery steps were part of the design but are marked optional — verify against the screenshots before assuming they were fully wired and tested end-to-end.

 ## Overview

 AI Appointment Scheduling Assistant is an n8n automation workflow that receives incoming appointment requests via webhook, uses OpenAI to analyze and validate the request, classifies its urgency and type, and returns a structured, ready-to-use scheduling recommendation.